Meet the Lab

 Matt Luna

-Matt is currently a second-year Biochemistry undergraduate student at Citrus College.
+Matt is currently a Biochemistry undergraduate student at the University of Southern California.
 He is working with the OHL to analyze the effects of Mars minerals on potential prebiotic chemistry reactions in Gale Crater, and how current missions might be able to observe signs of these past organic processes.
 He is a student collaborator with the Mars Science Laboratory team.

 Theresa (Tess) Marlin